 The nationwide media education programme actively involves children into youth media, which systematically influence their intellectual, emotional and social development.
 The programme aims to reinforce quality awareness in relation to media.
 The education is innovative, makes use of interactive tools and distinguishes itself with a practical approach for children.

 To offer equal opportunities to all children, including ethnic minorities as well as the lowest income bracket, Cinekid recently relocated the entire festival.
 It now opens on the Wednesday before the autumn holidays.
 Schools make eager use of the opportunity.
-Already at the beginning of the autumn holidays Cinekid has welcomed more than 4,000 school children while the MediaLab, where children can try new technologies, is sold out.
+Every year over 4,000 school children visit the festival before it has officially started.